aradburn/discograph/docs/MIGRATION.md

 ### Next Steps

-1. Continue removing jQuery dependencies throughout the application
+1. Continue removing jQuery dependencies by migrating event handlers in init.ts to React components
-2. Optimize component rendering and performance
+2. Optimize component rendering and performance, particularly for the D3.js visualization
 3. Implement code splitting for better loading performance
 4. Remove redundant HTML templates once React components are fully functional
 5. Complete the migration of DOM manipulations to React state updates
+6. Update the build system to optimize the React application